harryzhou2000/HarrysNotes/DNDSR/DESTests/index.md

 ## DES formulations

-ChatGPT and Grok seem to understand DES and SA at an accessible level.
+ChatGPT and Grok seem to understand DES and SA at an acceptable level.

 ---